eduraga/feeler/feelerSerial/README.md

 	//To set box2ledState, defines how many led's are lit. feelerS.setBox2LedState(ledStateInteger);

-	//Set boxState, this specifies the run cue.
-0 is start.
-1000 = end. feelerS.setBoxState(4);

 	//To send the values to the boxes.
 This needs to be done after everything. feelerS.sendValues();